Luke-Mason/spot/nodes/brain/README.md

 # Brain Node
-This brain node figures out how to complete the task given to SPOT.
+This brain node figures out how to complete the command or reply to a response given to SPOT.